Youth Steering Group

 Champion youth social action in education and across society.

-Check out the gallery below to see what they’ve been up to recently.
+Check out the gallery below to see what they’ve been up to recently, and read our YSG Impact Stories to find out more about their highlights and the impact they’ve made on the education system.
 If you would like to be kept up to date with how the group are leading the way to a fairer education system, find out about opportunities for youth social action and read the Youth Steering Group's responses to education news, sign up today for the monthly youth bulletin.

 -